victor-gp/cmd-help-sublime-syntax/README.md

 # cmd-help.sublime-syntax

+> This project participates in [Hacktoberfest 2022](https://hacktoberfest.com/), so let the PRs come and I shall review! :jack_o_lantern:

 Sublime Syntax definition for [`bat`](https://github.com/sharkdp/bat) to colorize command `--help` messages.

 It provides just enough color to help find your way around a help message.